 “The markets are crazier than ever.”
 We’ve all heard it, read it, or at least considered it ourselves.
-Are they though?
-Or has a lack of volatility over the last decade lulled us into thinking that the 10% annualized gains that the stock market provides us over the long run come without a cost of, at times, stomach-churning volatility.
+Are they, though?
+Or has a lack of volatility over the last decade lulled us into thinking that the 10% annualized gains that the stock market provides us over the long run come without a cost of, at times, stomach-churning volatility?

-While it certainly seems like markets are crazier than ever, could this simply just be a product of the constant barrage of a twenty-four-hour news cycle, coupled with the huge decline in informational boundaries that has allowed us quicker access to market prices, movements, data, and news?
+While it seems like markets are crazier than ever, could this simply be a product of the constant barrage of a twenty-four-hour news cycle, coupled with the huge decline in informational boundaries that has allowed us quicker access to market prices, movements, data, and news?

 Humans are hardwired to put outsized emphasis on the experiences that are freshest in our minds.
 Psychologists refer to this as recency bias – and it can be hazardous when it comes to investing.
 We naturally expect negative recent events to persist, which can cause us to make irrational decisions, such as chasing popular investment trends or bailing out of equities near market bottoms.
 These short-term decisions can have significant negative long-term effects on our financial plans.
 As investors, we must constantly ask ourselves – are the markets really crazier and more volatile than ever, or are our natural human behavioral biases clouding the fact that recent market events are part of a long string of uncertainty that stretches back almost 100 years?